-To summarize, more redistributive UB systems are thus associated with less EPL and more UB.
+To summarize, more redistributive UB systems in the presence of well developed capital markets are associated with less EPL and more UB.

 4.4.2.
 Alternative political environments

 To deal with a multidimensional policy space, in which both the degree of EPL and the UB contribution rate have to be determined, we relied on a steady state version of the structure induced equilibrium, which expands the logic of the median voter into a multidimensional setting.
 To confirm the robustness of our results, we consider two alternative political regimes.